tmorris37/BeeHexed/README.md

 In the meantime, do the following:
 Prerequisite, make sure [Git](https://git-scm.com/downloads) is installed, follow the instructions there
 1. Download and Install [Unity Hub](https://unity.com/download)
-    a.
-Sign in or Create an Account with Unity
+2. Sign in or Create an Account with Unity
-2. Install Unity Editor version 2022.3.49f1 (LTS) through Unity Hub, if version not available download through [Unity Version Archive](https://unity.com/releases/editor/archive)
+3. Install Unity Editor version 2022.3.49f1 (LTS) through Unity Hub, if version is not available download through [Unity Version Archive](https://unity.com/releases/editor/archive)
-3. Download the [Zip file](https://github.com/tmorris37/BeeHexed/archive/refs/heads/main.zip) of this Repo
+4. Download the [Zip file](https://github.com/tmorris37/BeeHexed/archive/refs/heads/main.zip) of this Repo
-4. Unzip the file and place into a directory
+5. Unzip the file and place into a directory
-4. In Unity Hub, click Add -> Add project from disk, then select where the unzipped Beehexed folder
+6. In Unity Hub, click Add -> Add project from disk, then select where the unzipped Beehexed folder
-5. In Unity Hub, ensure the Editor is the correct version and double-click to open the project (this will take a while)
+7. In Unity Hub, ensure the Editor is the correct version and double-click to open the project (this will take a while)
 ### Running software
 Missing Functionality: An executable file that starts a game.
 The objective is that all it takes to run the game is to open the executable file.
 In the meantime, do the following:
 1. Open the Unity Project you created above
 2. In the project window at the bottom of your screen open the 'Scenes' Folder
-2. Double click on the Scene called MainMenu to open it
+3. Double click on the Scene called MainMenu to open it
 4. Click the play button at the top of the screen to start/stop the game (you may want to change Play Focused to Play Maximized)
 ### User guide
 On startup the user will be presented with a main menu.
 They will be able to click New Game and be brought into the game.